QuanHNguyen232/NSF_CPS_SIRI_2022/README.md

 ## Files

-1. `convert_daq_csv.m`: run on Matlab
+1. `convert_daq_csv.m`: convert daq features into csv files - each feature results in 1 one csv file (Matlab) -- do not use this.
+2. `convert_daq_csv.m`: convert daq features into txt files - each feature results in 1 one txt file (Matlab).
-2. `requirements.txt`: contain the version of Python libraries used in this project
+3. `requirements.txt`: contain the version of Python libraries used in this project.
-3. `accum_csv.py`: merge all csv file into a big csv file that contains the whole dataset
+4. `accum_csv.py`: merge all csv file into a big csv file that contains the whole dataset.
+5. `miniSim-to-txt.py`: convert .miniSim file to .txt file.
+6. `merge-miniSim.py`: merge dataset from daq with .miniSim data based on `frame`.
 ---

 ## Instruction

+#### Follow this order:
+1. Run `convert_daq_csv.m`
+2. Setup environment
+3. Install libraries using `requirements.txt`
+4. Run `accum_csv.py`
+5. Run `miniSim-to-txt.py`
+6. Run `merge-miniSim.py`

 ### convert_daq_csv.m:
 1. Run the `setpath_ndaqtools.m` in ndaqtools package (contact Professor Brandon Pitts at Purdue University for further information)